Wine Tasting Party Types of Wine Tasting Parties -- Wine-Cheese Pairings

 At the end of the wine tasting, collect the cards and count up the ones (their favorites) in the red category, then white, then dessert.
 In each category you should end up with a single wine that received the most ones.

 If your guests brought the wine, you can award prizes for the best wine chosen in each category.
-Wine Charms a bottle of wine or a new corkscrew?
+Wine charms and corkscrews are good choices.

-Overview-- Give your guests a run down of the process you will follow during the tasting.
+Overview-- Give your guests a run down of the wine tasting process you will follow during the tasting.
 For example:

 "Tonight, we are having what is called a Horizontal Wine Tasting which means we will be trying several wines from the same vintage.
 We are also doing a Blind Tasting which means you will not have the benefit of being able to see the labels, the price or the name of the vineyard."